 1. Linear visual storytelling

-The carousel is perfectly designed for featuring multiple images that tell the story of a product or brand.
+The carousel is perfectly designed for featuring multiple photos that tell the story of a product or brand.

 A great example of this is Subway telling the story of its foot-long sandwich while featuring a different flavour combo in each image.